 Next two days were filled with the conference and walking around.
 I visited Arthur’s seat, which is a must-see for everyone visiting Edinburgh.
 The views are just spectacular and the walk is easy enough for almost anyone to make a small hike.

-I’ve then walked to Portobello beach, which was luckily almost empty.
+After Arthur’s seat I’ve walked to Portobello beach, which was luckily empty.
 It took me, I think, about 40 minutes to get there and 15 or 20 min to get back to the city by bus.
 By the time I was ready to go back I was beyond tired and the summer didn’t really prove to be warm.

-After the show, Theary joined me, and next day the adventure trully began.
+After the show, Theary joined me, and next day the adventure truly began.